Concurrency Control and Transaction Recovery

 l Unavailable resources for parsing

-Single transaction recovery uses the transient journal to effect its data restoration
+Single transaction recovery uses the transient

 RDBMS